MUSTE-Project/MULLE/BACKLOG.md

 Also there is some code-duplication in `Protocol.emptyMenus` and `Protocol.assembleMenus` that I haven't been able to get rid of.
 This is because they differ ever so slightly.

+Most importantly perhaps we need to make the test case in `Test.Menu` pass.
+The reason it's not passing is that the saved test case does not, in fact, contain an ambiguity.
+There can of course be several reasons for this.

 Wide / narrow grammar
 ---